-The UAB Division of Gastroenterology & Hepatology is dedicated to providing comprehensive clinical, educational, and research services for all digestive and liver related diseases.
+Clinical The UAB Division of Gastroenterology & Hepatology is dedicated to providing comprehensive clinical care, education, and research for all digestive and liver-related diseases.

 Our goal is to advance the services, treatment and therapies for digestive and liver related diseases.
 With both industry and NIH funded research, we are active in basic science and clinical research to further the treatment and knowledge of digestive diseases.
 We are able to utilize our diverse research programs and foster collaborative research projects not only at UAB, but throughout the world.
 Our faculty members provide leadership to the UAB Liver Center, UAB Muscosal HIV & Immunobiology Center (MHIC), and the UAB Pancreaticobiliary Center (PBC).
 We also utilize an inclusive clinical research program (GHCRP), which provides a specialized infrastructure to facilitate clinical research for faculty members.
 This has allowed increased efficiency in our clinical research endeavors.